Fort Bonifacio, in particular Bonifacio Global City (BGC), has many attractive features for families moving here from a developed country.

 The cost of decent internet is around P1,500 per month (USD 30) and if you do not make too many calls, your cell phone bill could be as low as P500 (USD 10) per month.

 The most well-known medical facility in Fort Bonifacio is St Luke's Medical Center.
 This is probably one of the most expensive medical facility in the Philippines.
 It has a lot of the most advanced medical equipment, and the hospital rooms are spacious and clean.
 Many top notch doctors have office there.
 Its fees may still be competitive if you come from developed countries, but a few weeks' stay in the hospital could cost enough for you to buy a condo unit outside Metro Manila.
 We will not give an estimate here.
+However, you can see a list of all clinics in Fort BGC in this article.

 Cost of education and child care